 No, the school does not offer a bus service.
 However, some families have arranged carpooling, especially those coming from further away such as Hudson, Saint-Lazare, NDG or Westmount.
 Please note our offering supervision for children until grade 6 with drop off at school at 7.30 am and pick up at 6pm.Learn more

 Yes, school clothes are mandatory starting in kindergarten (5-year-olds).
-Students must wear tops selected from the official AvH collection which are offered by the supplier Loft Uniforms.
+Students must wear tops selected from the official AvH collection which are offered by the supplier Uniforms and ink.
 Learn more. (link to School Uniform)Learn more

 The school book and supply lists are posted in the admission section.
 In general, school books are ordered by the parents in June and will be handed out to students by the homeroom teacher during the first days of school.
 Most of the supplies are bought in local stationary stores.Learn more